-Competition is essential in a private enterprise society, and it benefits businesses, customers, and society.
+Competition is essential in a private enterprise system, and it benefits businesses, customers, and society.
 Among other things, it keeps profits up, prices down, quality good, production efficient, and the standard of living high.

-TOTAL RECALL
+TOTAL RECALI

 - 1. Explain three ways that competition benefits businesses. - 2.
-Explain five ways that competition benefits consumers. - 3.
+Explain five ways that competition benefits customers. - 3.
 Explain three ways that competition benefits society.